opsfrosty/Calculator/README.md

 ## Features

 - Light and Dark Mode: The app offers both light and dark modes for user preference.
-- Responsive Design: The calculator is designed to be responsive and works well on various screen sizes.

-## Light Mode

-In light mode, the calculator has a white background with black text.
+- Light Mode: In light mode, the calculator has a white background with black text.
 To switch to light mode, click the toggle button located at the top-right corner of the screen.

-## Dark Mode

-In dark mode, the calculator has a dark background with light text.
+- Dark Mode: In dark mode, the calculator has a dark background with light text.
 To switch to dark mode, click the toggle button located at the top-right corner of the screen.
+- Responsive Design: The calculator is designed to be responsive and works well on various screen sizes.

 ## Files